joshwest22/Web-API-Project/README.md

 # Web-API
 This was a project for CSC 160 Web Data & Design where we worked with an API to create an interactive site.
-We used a Star Wars API to display info about the Star Wars films.
+We used a third party Star Wars API to display info about the Star Wars films.
+NOTE: The API may no longer be functional as it seems to load indefinitely from multiple computers across multiple attempts at different times.

 Below is the project assignment document: